-Businesses are facing challenges that no one had even thought of ten years ago.
+Businesses are facing a new cyber threat no one had even thought of ten years ago.
 Naturally, cyber security is the best example of that.
 The phrase “cyber security” encompasses a whole host of issues.
 So, what’s the latest one that business owners should be aware of?
 Sextortion.

 Usually a sextortion scheme begins with an email claiming knowledge of the recipients porn habits, and webcam footage of them viewing these sights while at work.
-Often a zipfile is included which claims to be evidence of the video footage, but when that file is clicked on it often releases malware that locks down the computer until the ransom is paid.
+Then, a zip file is in there which claims to be evidence of the video footage.
+But, when they click on that file, it often releases malware that locks down the computer until they pay the ransom.

-This new phenomenon was detailed in a recent report by Beazley Breach Response (BBR) Services.
+So, this new phenomenon was in a recent report by Beazley Breach Response (BBR) Services.
 “BBR Services is seeing sextortion emails being sent to individuals in multiple countries, including the UK, and across different industry sectors, from SME to large business,” said Helen Nuttall, international breach response manager at Beazley.
 Nuttall continued to say that:

 At its core, sextortion is no different than any other form of email phishing.
-It just tends to be more successful because of the embarrassing personal nature of the accusation.
-To avoid this employees simply need to follow the same protocol they do to avoid normal cyber security breaches—don’t click on links from people you don’t know.
+It tends to be more successful because of the embarrassing personal nature of the accusation.
+So, to avoid this employees simply need to follow the same protocol they do to avoid normal cyber security breaches—don’t click on links from people you don’t know.
 It’s as simple as that.

 Sources: Insurance Journal